 An investment in our securities involves a high degree of risk.
 You should carefully consider the following risk factors, together with all of the other information included in this prospectus, before making an investment decision.
-Certain of the following risk factors apply to the business and operations of YS Group and will also apply to the business and operations of YS Group.
+Certain of the following risk factors apply to the business and operations of YS Group.
 The occurrence of one or more of the events or circumstances described in these risk factors, alone or in combination with other events or circumstances, may have a material adverse effect on the business, financial condition, results of operations, prospects and trading price of YS Biopharma.
 The risks discussed below may not prove to be exhaustive and are based on certain assumptions made by YS Biopharma and YS Group, which later may prove to be incorrect or incomplete.
 YS Biopharma and YS Group may face additional risks and uncertainties that are not presently known to them, or that are currently deemed immaterial, but which may also ultimately have an adverse effect on any such party.